zelaix/my-cli/README.md

 ## Acknowledgments

-This project is inspired by and aims to maintain compatibility with Google's [Gemini CLI](https://github.com/google-gemini/gemini-cli).
+This project is inspired by and aims to enhance upon Google's [Gemini CLI](https://github.com/google-gemini/gemini-cli).
 We thank the Google Gemini team for their excellent work on the original implementation.

+**Key Enhancements Over Original:**
+- **Multi-Provider Support**: Added Kimi K2 model integration alongside Gemini
+- **Python Ecosystem**: Modern Python architecture with rich AI/ML library access
+- **Enhanced Configuration**: 6-layer hierarchical configuration with environment interpolation
+- **Improved Error Handling**: Provider-specific error classification and recovery
+- **Advanced Testing**: Comprehensive test suite with 93+ passing tests

+Our goal is to create the most capable and extensible agentic coding assistant while honoring the vision and architecture of the original Gemini CLI.